 Hair loss is a common side effect of cancer treatment, and for many women, wigs are the answer.
 But choosing the right wig can be a difficult decision.
 To eliminate some of the stress, I’ve compiled a list of tips and a demonstration video to help guide you through the process.

 Start your wig search before treatment begins.
 That way, you can match your current hair style, cut and color or experiment with different looks.
-For help with selecting the proper fit, schedule a wig consultation with the experts at the Resource Center for Patients and Families or attend a Look Good Feel Better program at Roswell Park.
+For help with selecting the proper fit, schedule a wig consultation with the experts at the Resource Center for Patients and Families.

 Wig caps protect sensitive heads and provide additional comfort.
 They also help keep your wig in place so it won’t slip or fall off.
 They come in a variety of fabric options depending on your preference.